Home / Career Guides / Athletic Trainer

 Step 4: Get certified

-Upon completing your degree, you must pass the Board of Certification (BOC) exam.
-This nationally recognized certification is required in most states and certifies that you have the knowledge and skills to work as an athletic trainer.
+After your degree, you must pass the Board of Certification (BOC) exam.
+This is essential in most states and shows you’ve got the smarts and skills to be an athletic trainer.

 How much do athletic trainers make?